* Baidu posts slowest revenue growth in more than 2 yrs

-Oct 29 (Reuters) - Baidu Inc, China’s largest search engine company, posted its slowest quarterly revenue growth in more than two years and forecast softer-then-expected growth this quarter, hurt by weaker sales as China’s economic engine sputters.
+SHANGHAI, Oct 30 (Reuters) - Baidu Inc, China’s largest search engine company, posted its slowest quarterly revenue growth in more than two years and forecast softer-than-expected growth this quarter, hurt by weaker sales as China’s economic engine sputters.

 “Their large customers’ spending has not been so robust and has been quite flat, but Baidu has done a decent job of bringing new customers online,” said Michael Clendenin, managing director of technology consultancy firm RedTech Advisors.

 Baidu has dominated China’s search market since Google Inc relocated its search engine to Hong Kong in a row over censorship in 2010, and accounts for nearly 80 percent of all online searches.

 It posted net income of $478.6 million in the three months ended Sept.
 30, up roughly 60 percent year-on-year.
 Baidu said it earned $1.39 per American Depository Share in the third quarter, excluding stock-based compensation expenses.

 Revenue rose 49.7 percent to $994.6 million, and Baidu forecast fourth-quarter revenue of $979.3 million to $1.010 billion, below an average analysts’ forecasts of $1.03 billion according to Thomson Reuters I/B/E/S, but up from $715.9 million a year ago.